|

 Founder

-- Wolf-Gym / Warrington Kickboxing Studio :
+- Warrington Kickboxing Studio :

-that has over 26 years produced several National,
+30 years produced several National, two European

 ( Thai-Kickboxing ) :